Symptoms of Glomerulosclerosis

 - Angiotensin converting enzyme inhibitors (ACE inhibitors) and angiotensin receptor blockers (ARBs).
 These are blood pressure drugs that help control protein loss.

-- Steroids such as prednisone or prednisolone and other immune system-suppressing drugs to reduce protein loss.
+- Steroids such as prednisone or prednisolone and other immune system-suppressing drugs to reduce protein loss and improve kidney function

 If glomerulosclerosis was caused by another condition, such as obesity, infection, or an illness such as diabetes, treatment of that condition will be a priority of therapy.
 Treatment will also include regular monitoring of the kidneys with blood and urine tests.